pittcsc/pittcswiki/docs/how-to-create-an-interactive-guide.md

 Regular guides are cool, but guides that have Javascript in them are cooler.

-To acheive this, we use [MDX](https://mdxjs.com/).
+To achieve this, we use [MDX](https://mdxjs.com/).
 This combines the ease of writing of Markdown with the power of React components.

 To create one, all you need to do is create a `.mdx` file.
 To understand more about